mosharaf/eecs489/Assignments/Assignment-2/README.md

 Like any HTTP web server (not HTTPS) these instances of Apache will be reachable on TCP port `80`.
 For simplicity, all of our web traffic for this assignment will be unencrypted and be done over HTTP.

-For this project, we will be using an off the shelf browser (in this case, Firefox).
+For this project, we will be using an off-the-shelf browser (in this case, Firefox).
 To launch Firefox for this project, run the following command:

 `python launch_firefox.py <profile_num>`

 Here `<profile_num>` is a required command line argument that specifies the instance of Firefox you are launching.
 We support launching profiles 1-8, however, should you feel the need to test more thoroughly, you can launch it with a different number and simply create a new profile as needed.
 To ensure a separate connection for each instance of Firefox, we recommend that you launch Firefox with a different profile number (otherwise you might notice that different Firefox instances will sometimes share a connection with your proxy server).

-Also make sure you don't modify the Firefox profiles we set up as well as the configuration files inside the current Firefox build directory.
+Make sure you don't modify the Firefox profiles we set up, as well as the configuration files inside the current Firefox build directory.

-To summarize: You will launch the web server, the Firefox browser, the proxy server, and the DNS server all inside Mininet.
+To summarize: You will launch the web server, the Firefox browser, the proxy server, and the DNS server all **inside Mininet**.
 You should test your code inside Mininet from day 1.

 We're leaving it up to you to write your own Mininet topology script for testing the package as a whole.
 A simple Starfish topology (all hosts connected to one switch in the middle) should suffice for testing.